wheelrave ART Farm Report

 Robert Wheeler (of Home & Garden) joined Pere Ubu in 1994, playing the EML-101 and a handmade Theremin.
 He is a relative of Thomas Edison - a birthright that led him to take a leading role in the Edison Birthplace Museum in Milan, Ohio.
 In January 2010, he accepted a Grammy Award on Edison's behalf.

-Ravenstine had left synthesis behind him years before but, with characteristic good humor, he agreed to patch and perform on the EML-200 for the documentary.
+Ravenstine left synthesis behind him years before but he agreed to patch and perform on the EML-200 for the documentary.
 With Wheeler joining in on his signature EML-101, two lengthy stretches of unplanned improvisation followed.
 The filming schedule was thrown out the window and the studio stayed open until Ravenstine was forced to catch his flight back to New York City.

 Perhaps because the two had never played together before, the recordings that followed have a magical quality; a voyage of mutual discovery in a genre that they had pioneered a decade apart.